juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 # Further Readings

 What I've shown so far is a quick 3-step process to create a powerful AI chatbot that can initiate its own tasks as well as take care of user-initiated tasks anytime, anywhere during a conversation.
-Although every chatbot is made for a purpose, users often expect a chatbot to act as a person who can handle multiple types of tasks and switch between the tasks without losing any task context.
+Although a chatbot can be made to serve a single purpose, users often expect a chatbot to act as a person who can handle multiple types of tasks and switch between different tasks without losing any task context.
+Juji is designed to help chatbot designers make such chatbots easily and rapidly.

 We encourage you to build multi-purpose chatbots as shown here to automate meaningful business communications as well as deliver superior user experience.